HussainAther/philosophy/neurophilosophy/reductionism.md

 that one can copy intelligent action without interpretation or understanding through a purely functional system.
 An individual in a room with only Chinese symbols in a box with an English rule book for using the symbols in various ways may follow commands to send the symbols in a certain method without understanding the meaning of the symbols themselves.
-Philosopher Patricia Churchland continues to press functinoalism that intertheoretic reductions aren't conditional on a one-to-one mapping of higher-level theory to a reduced theory.
+Philosopher Patricia Churchland continues to press functionalism that intertheoretic reductions aren't conditional on a one-to-one mapping of higher-level theory to a reduced theory.
 One may argue against reductionism in this sense that there are fundamental differences between neuronal explanations and functional-computational explanations.